2023 Nanticoke PD News

 11/10/2023

-Nanticoke man arraigned on threatening judges, prose
+Nanticoke man arraigned on threatening judges, prosecutors

 elewis@timesleader.com